Radio Ikhlas, 7 September 2017, 15:50

 Mashaima, filmed while he was in prison awaiting a retrial, as he explained the circumstances which had led to his arrest and conviction.

-had found that similar such confessions had been obtained from individuals, including Mr Mashaima, under torture.
-During Mr Mashaima's subsequent retrial and appeal, he maintained that his conviction should be overturned, as confessions had been
+Inquiry had found that similar such confessions had been obtained from individuals, including Mr Mashaima, under torture.
+During Mr Mashaima's subsequent retrial and appeal, he maintained that his conviction should be overturned, as confessions

 Ofcom's Decision is that the appropriate sanction should be a financial penalty of £120,000 and that the Licensee should be directed to broadcast a statement of Ofcom's findings, on a date to be determined by Ofcom, and that it should be directed